Why is my sewer line clogged

 Plumbing

-The answer to 'why is my sewer line clogged' is that there are several common causes, including tree roots, debris buildup, and issues with the sewer line itself.
-Sewer line clogs can lead to slow draining sinks, gurgling toilets, and even sewage backups in your home.
+The answer to 'why is my sewer line clogged' is that there are several common causes, including tree roots, debris buildup, and broken pipes.
+Sewer line clogs can cause slow draining, gurgling noises, and even sewage backups in your home.

 Step-by-Step Guide